serengon4k/Serengon4k/README.md

 -->
 - 💻 I am a Windows user but I plan on switching to Mac soon.
 I wouldn't call myself an Apple Fanboy, but their ecosystem suits my developer needs.
 I code in mostly Java, but I'm learning Java and I know a little bit of C#.

 - 🎮 I love gaming (Minecraft and Genshin Impact).
-I play mostly playstation so add me if you want (Serengon4k).
+I play mostly playstation.

-- 🎧 I love music to but I'm to emberassed about my playlist to admit anything.
+- 🎧 I love music.

-- :	📺 I don't usually watch tv, but Youtube and Anime are things I adore.

 - 🌱 I’m currently learning python and programing fundimentals and principles.